 Unlike liberal arts colleges, arts colleges educate students in the visual and performing arts alongside general education courses.

 Students attending an art college can choose between two types of degrees, a bachelor of fine arts (BFA) or a bachelor of arts (BA).
-Programs leading to a BFA focus on practical studio work instead of the more traditional lecture or discussion classes.
+Programs leading to a BFA focus on practical studio work instead of the more traditional lecture or discussion classes and grade nine tips.
 For example, a typical BFA program might have students in fine arts courses two-thirds of the time and general education courses one-third of the time.
 Those opting for the BA route didn’t study fine arts specifically and took more general education courses than a BFA.
 For example, you might spend one-third of your time taking fine arts courses and two-thirds of your time on general liberal arts studies.

 Students wanting to study visual and performing arts can apply to specialist art colleges; many other colleges will also offer courses in these areas.